Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Introduction

 For the four AVCs in Theorems \ref{5Athm} and \ref{EMTthm}, the five angles $\alpha,\beta,\gamma,\delta,\epsilon$ are assumed to be distinct (say they have distinct values).
 When some angles become equal, we get {\em reductions} of the AVCs.
 The tilings in the two theorems still give tilings for the reduced AVCs.
 The interesting question is whether there are additional tilings for the reduced AVCs.
 If there are no additional tilings, then even less information about the angles -- ignoring the difference between the angles that become equal -- still determines the tiling.

 Declaring angles becoming equal introduces equalities.
 This usually requires the original AVC to allow flexibility in the angle values.
 In fact, the four AVCs only require $\alpha,\beta,\gamma$ to satisfy $\alpha+\beta+\gamma=2\pi$.
 Therefore, the AVCs allow continuous and free choice of two angle values.
-In the language of \cite{rao}, these are dimension 2 AVCs.
-Luk and Yan \cite{ly1} studied all the possible AVCs for edge-to-edge tilings of the sphere by angle congruent pentagons, and they showed in \cite[Proposition 5.1]{ly1} that there are no AVCs of dimension $>2$, and the four AVCs are all the dimension 2 AVCs that have at least 16 tiles.
+In the language of \cite{rao}, these are AVCs of dimension 2.
+Luk and Yan \cite{ly1} studied all the possible AVCs for edge-to-edge tilings of the sphere by angle congruent pentagons, and they showed in \cite[Proposition 5.1]{ly1} that there are no AVCs of dimension $>2$, and the four AVCs are all AVCs of dimension 2 that have at least 16 tiles.
 Therefore, we only study reductions of AVC(5A24), AVC(5A36), AVC(5A60).
 We will have another paper about earth map tilings.

 Throughout this work, we consider a comprehensive list of reductions of AVC(5A24) and AVC(5A60), that are related by reductions in Figure \ref{Fig-reduction}.
 We find almost all the tilings for these reductions.
 The comparison of these tilings shows what features of tilings are related to the distinction among angles.